Farming

 • the investment no longer makes sense

-Many of the older farmers within the Plan Area have stopped farming, want to retire, and have noted it is no longer profitable to lease out their plots of land to others for farming.
+Many of the farmers within the Upper Westside’s plan area have stopped farming, want to retire, or assert it is no longer profitable to lease out their plots of land to others for farming.

-Based on farmland mapping available from the California Department of Conservation, during the past 25 years the amount of Prime Farmland within the 2,066-acre Plan Area has declined by 38%, from approximately 1,950 acres to 1,213 acres.
-This supports the testimony of the farmers located within the Plan Area.
-Of the remaining 1,213 acres of Prime Farmland currently mapped, approximately 250 acres are located within the proposed 542-acre Ag Buffer.
-The Ag Buffer provides an open space transition between the 1,524-acre Development Area and Garden Highway and it will be utilized for continued farming and habitat mitigation.
+Based on farmland mapping available from the California Department of Conservation, during the past 25 years the amount of “prime farmland” within the Upper Westside plan area has declined by 39% (from approximately 1,950 acres to 1,197 acres).
+This fact is consistent with written comments and testimony of the farmers located in this area of the Natomas Basin.
+Of the remaining 1,197 acres of mapped prime farmland, approximately 250 acres are located within the proposed 542-acre Ag Buffer.
+The ag buffer, which provides an open space for continued farming and habitat mitigation between the 1,524-acre Development Area and Garden Highway.

-The project applicant and/or future developers will be required to mitigate the loss of farmland within the Plan Area at a 1:1 ratio (i.e., for every acre of farmland converted, an equivalent acre of farmland will be permanently preserved in off-site areas where farming remains more economically and practically sustainable).
+The project applicant and/or future developers will be required to mitigate the loss of farmland within this plan area at a 1:1 ratio (i.e., for every acre of farmland converted, an equivalent acre of farmland will be permanently preserved in off-site areas where farming remains more economically and practically sustainable).